department-of-veterans-affairs/vets-website/content/pages/disability/index.md

 icon: handshake
 promo:
   - image: /img/megamenu/disability-illustration.png
-    heading: Decision Ready Claims
+    heading: Decision Ready Claims Program
     url: "https://www.vets.gov/disability-benefits/apply/evidence/decision-ready-claims/"
-    description: Find out if you can use the Decision Ready Claims (DRC) program to get a decision on your claim in 30 days or less.
+    description: Find out if you can use the DRC program to get a decision on your claim in 30 days or less.
 crosslinks:
   - heading: Other VA Benefits and Services
     links: